 What Is a Buddhist?

-So all this talk about becoming an “official Buddhist” sounds really great, right?
-Here is the kicker: “Buddhist” is just a made up word, and the Buddha never used it.
+So, all this talk about becoming an “official Buddhist” sounds great, right?
+Here is the kicker: “Buddhist” is just a label, and the Buddha never used it.

-That is not to say the word and meaning of “Buddhist” is pointless, just that calling ourselves “Buddhist” is also just another thing to help us along the path towards Nirvana.
+That is not to say the word and meaning of “Buddhist” is pointless.
+Calling ourselves “Buddhist” when we take refuge is something that helps us along the path towards Nirvana.

 As humans, we like to identify with things and religion is one of them.
 As Buddhists, the term identifies us as followers and practitioners of the Buddha and his teachings.
-To non-Buddhists, it identifies us as following a certain lifestyle and/or set of beliefs and actions.
+To non-Buddhists, it identifies us as following that particular religion.

-Regardless, the one thing I have always loved is that everyone is actually a Buddhist.
+Regardless, the one thing I have always loved is that everyone is a Buddhist (in the big picture of things).
 What this means is that if we trace back to the Buddha’s first words after his enlightenment (“Marvelous, marvelous!
 All sentient beings have the Tathagata’s wisdom and virtue, but they fail to realize it because they cling to deluded thoughts and attachments”), we realize that everyone is actually capable of being just like the Buddha (which we call Buddha-nature).
 This means that anyone can be enlightened and realize Nirvana regardless of calling themselves a “Buddhist”.

 For example, the Buddha was not a Buddhist!
 Yet that is an extreme example as each age has its own Buddha, and we are in the age of Shakyamuni Buddha’s teachings.
-Each “Buddha” has gone through countless Kalpas of work as Bodhisattva’s to reach that level.
-They may have never called themselves “Buddhist” like we do in this era, but they were still following the path.
+Each “Buddha” has gone through countless Kalpas of work as a Bodhisattva to reach that level.
+They may have never called themselves “Buddhist” as we do in this era, but they were still following the path.

 To take refuge in the Triple Gem, we are offered a wonderful opportunity that rarely happens: the ability to have the teachings of a Buddha so readily accessible to us, and a community of practitioners (monastics) to help us (so we can eventually become a monastic in a future rebirth) and for us to help them (since it is a rare opportunity, and they have the fortunate conditions to become a monastic).

 We may never have such an “easy” opportunity to follow the Buddha’s teachings in the future, so let’s seize the opportunity!
-Taking the Triple Gem Refuge is one easy, but significant, thing we can do towards ending our imprisonment in samsara (the cycle of birth and death)!
+Taking the Triple Gem Refuge is a simple (but significant) thing we can do in our desire to end our imprisonment in samsara (the cycle of birth and death)!

 - Featured Image: CC0 photo by truthseeker08 on Pixabay